hnumair/FirstRPG/README.md

 - Animation
 - Attack Controls
 - GUI
+- Monsters
+- Combat System

 TODO
 ----

-- Monsters
-- Damage and Death
 - Using Items
 - Score System
+- Quests
+- Music and sound effects
 - And much more as I go